Welcome to Where It's Soft.

 Or if it feels natural,

-You can let the rhythm continue on its own.
+You can let the rhythm of your breath continue as it is on its own.

 If you notice your breath drifting back to a shorter pattern,